As the largest big cat, the tiger is a solitary creature at the very top of the food chain.

 Tiger Predators and Threats

-Tigers stand at the apex of all predators.
-The size and strength of adult tigers allow them to stay protected.
+Tigers stand at the top of the food chain as apex predators.
+The size and strength of adult tigers allow them to protect themselves.
 However, larger animals like elephants and bears can pose a threat to tigers.
 Cubs have a 50% survival rate and are prone to be attacked by other predators.

 Poaching by humans and habitat loss (which increases tiger attacks) are the major threats to the wild tiger population of the world.
 Contributing to the illegal trade in tiger parts such as skin, teeth, and other body parts, many active tiger farms breed them for profit.